A. J. R. de Soysa

-Alfred Joseph Richard de Soysa, also known as A. J. R. de Soysa (15 February 1869 – 1939) was a Ceylonese landed proprietor and politician.
+Alfred Joseph Richard de Soysa (15 February 1869 – 1939) was a Ceylonese landed proprietor and politician.
 He was a member of the Legislative Council of Ceylon.

 Early life and education

 He was the second of eight sons of Sir Charles Henry de Soysa and Lady Catherine de Soysa.
 He was born at Brodie House, Bambalapitya and educated at S. Thomas' College, Prince of Wales' College and Royal College and completed his education at Highbury House School St Leonards-on-Sea, where he excelled as a sprinter and pursued a degree in music at Trinity Hall, Cambridge.

 Career

-Following his father's unexpected death in August 1890 de Soysa returned to Ceylon to manage his father's extensive tea, rubber and coconut estates.
+Following his father's unexpected death in August 1890, de Soysa returned to Ceylon to manage his father's extensive tea, rubber and coconut estates.
 In 1898 he was appointed to the Colombo Harbor Board and in 1911 he became the second member to be appointed to the Low Country Sinhalese seat of the Legislative Council of Ceylon.
-He was appointed to the 'Salaries Commission of 1912' and paid from his private funds when the government refused to pay wages for the week long railway strike.
+He was appointed to the 'Salaries Commission of 1912' and paid workers from his private funds when the government refused to pay wages for the week-long railway strike.

 De Soysa was a proprietor of the Ceylon Morning Leader newspaper.